• Skip to primary navigation

 August 29, 2016 · Major Grubbage · Leave a Comment

-As with all things in life when we lose those important to us we must move on – the search for a replacement was difficult with the wide range of choices and functionality available.
+As with all things in life when you lose those important to you must unfortunately move on – the search for a replacement was difficult with the wide range of choices and functionality available.
 There are toasters that toast and ovens that toast but the footprint of counter space combined with functionality was always an issue.
 Enter the Hamilton Beach Toastation.

 The top “toaster style” slot is perfect for thin slices of artisan bread or fresh bagels and the oven is perfect for heating up a couple of slices.
 If you are looking to cook anything taller than a small pan of brownies or garlic bread, forget about it!